 The navicular bone takes a lot of biomechanical strain when the horse moves.
 As the deep digital flexor muscle contracts, the tendon tightens and pushes on the navicular bone.
 To help prevent damage to the tendon or navicular bone, a thick layer of fibrous cartilage protects the bone, and this may be worn down in cases of navicular syndrome.

-Which horses are most at risk?
+These horses are most at risk

 To make some generalisations, navicular is more often found in horses with a certain foot conformation: overlong toes and collapsed heels.